Abstract Excision and $\ell^1$-Homology: A brief glimpse of infinity

-Although we refer the reader to the literature \icite{b:cisinski19} \mcite{pp:riehl20} \mcite{pp:groth15} \mcite{web:kerodon} \mcite{b:HTT} for the general theory of \oo-categories, we will very briefly discuss how an \oo-category in terms of Lurie can be defined.
 The underlying foundational object for this theory is the \emph{simplicial set}, a generalization of (ordered) simplicial complexes, for which we give a rigorous definition in the following but almost no illustration or background.
 We recommend the beautiful survey article by Friedman\icite{p:friedman12} as an introduction to the subject and the textbook by Goerss and Jardine\icite{b:goerssjardine09} for further reading.